Table of Contents

 Being uncertain about what to bring makes sense — bike camping means limited supplies you can carry and less access to amenities for all you car campers.

-Whether you’re an experienced or beginner cyclist, bike camping provides a unique adventure to traditional camping that will refresh and energize you.
+Whether you’re an experienced or beginner cyclist, bike camping provides a unique adventure to traditional camping that will refresh and energise you.

 What Is Bike Camping?

 Bike camping is a combination of cycling and camping.
-Bike camping trips usually involve pedaling to a designated location, pitching your tent, and camping outside at night.
+Bike camping trips usually involve pedalling to a designated location, pitching your tent, and camping outside at night.

 Unlike traditional backpacking, bike camping allows you to cover greater distances quickly while still soaking up the outdoors.
 Bike camping is easier on your feet, but your legs and heart may need to work harder as you pedal through uphill areas and rough terrain.

 But, having a means of getting around beyond walking enables you to see more and go deeper so you can experience a truly off-the-grid adventure.